Published May 18, 2021

 - The Bloomberg Harvard City Leadership Initiative Summer Fellowship, which invites Harvard graduate students to spend the summer “embedded” in city government, where they will contribute to improving government services and present recommendations to the mayor and senior leaders.

 - The China Public Policy Program, which encourages and assists students with an interest in China from across Harvard University by supporting summer internships, independent research, and other forms of study connected to China.

 Video Highlighting Harvard Project COVID-19 Toolkit Nominated for Webby Award

 A video produced by Google in collaboration with the Harvard Project on American Indian Economic Development highlighting the Harvard Project’s COVID-19 Resources for Tribal Leaders Nation Building Toolbox was nominated for two Webby Awards.
-The video follows community members from Tohono O’odham’s GuVo District as they use resources from the toolbox to help develop educational resources for their youth during the pandemic.
-Due to travel bans and COVID restrictions, Google trained community members appearing in the video to shoot the footage themselves, which highlights the importance of tribal collaboration and ideas sharing to help Indian Country respond and recovery from the pandemic.
-The Webby Awards are given annual by the International Academy of Digital Arts and Sciences to recognize excellent on the internet.
+The video follows community members from Tohono O’odham’s GuVo District as they use resources from the toolbox to help develop educational resources for their youth during the pandemic, calling attention to the importance of tribal collaboration and ideas sharing to help Indian Country respond and recover.
+Due to travel bans and COVID restrictions, Google trained community members appearing in the video to shoot the footage themselves.
+The Webby Awards are given annually by the International Academy of Digital Arts and Sciences to recognize excellent on the internet.
 The Harvard Project video was nominated for two categories: diversity and inclusion and long form video.